Estecka/mc-Variants-CIT/README.md

 The base concept for this mod was born out of a need for _optimization_, at a time when CIT-resewn was still an up-to-date option.
 This comes at the cost of some flexibility; while being _multi_-purpose, it may not be as _all_-purpose as optifine.

-This mod excels in scenarios where a single item type has a large amount of variants, which can all be derived from the same piece of data in the item.
-Instead of defining a condition for every single CIT, you define a single rule that governs all CITs in the same collection (so-called modules).
+This mod excels in scenarios where a single item type has a large amount of variants, which can all be derived from a single piece of data.
+Instead of defining a condition for every single CIT, you define a single rule that governs all CITs in a collection (so-called modules).

 ## Resource Pack Format
 This is an overview, see the [wiki](https://github.com/Estecka/mc-Variants-CIT/wiki) for a complete guide.